MiguelCardoso77/SurgicalSync-BackEnd/docs/SprintA/39-remove-operation-types/readme.md

-﻿# Remove existing operation types
+﻿# Remove Existing Operation Type

-## 1. User Story Description
+## 1. Use Case Description

 As an Admin, I want to remove obsolete or no longer performed operation types, so that the system stays current with hospital practices.